chainwayxyz/clementine-cli/docs/wallet.md

 # Wallet Operations

-Clementine CLI provides comprehensive wallet management capabilities with strong security features.
-All wallet operations can be performed offline for maximum security.
+Clementine CLI wallet doesn't provide a usual Bitcoin wallet functionality.
+It is a specialized tool for singing transactions for doing Clementine deposits and withdrawals.

 > [!CAUTION]
 > Don't forget to specify the `--network` flag if you plan to use a different Bitcoin